chapel-lang/chapel/tools/chplcheck/README.md

 path/to/myfile/myfile.chpl:3: node violates rule DoKeywordAndBlock
 ```

-Some rules are disabled by default, particularly if they are in
+Some rules are disabled by default.
-"debatable code style" territory.
 One such rule is `UseExplicitModules`, which
 warns against letting Chapel automatically create the top-level module in a file.

 ```